 The timelines that should be followed for approvals according to the EU regulations are given in the charts below.
-The EU's regulatory review process, should legally endeavor to take twelve months: six months to undergo an environmental, human and animal health safety assessment by the regulatory European Food Safety Authority (EFSA) and six months for the European Commission to approve.
-However, in practice GE events approved in the EU in 2017 took an average of seven and a half years from application to EFSA to market access granted by the European Commission.
-In contrast, the average approval process takes about two years in Brazil and the United States and three years in Korea.
+The EU's regulatory review process should legally endeavor to take twelve months: six months to undergo an environmental, human and animal health safety assessment by the regulatory European Food Safety Authority (EFSA) and six months for the European Commission to approve.
+However, in practice GE events approved in the EU in 2018 took an average of six years from application to EFSA to market access granted by the European Commission.
+For the events approved in July 2019, it took more than six years.
+In contrast, the average approval process takes about two years in Canada, Brazil and the United States and three years in Korea.
 The main bottleneck of the EU's lengthy approval process lies with EFSA.
-Despite 25 years of history of safe use of GE products globally, and EFSA's extensive institutional record of regulating GE products, it took the organization an average of five and a half years to deliver its safety assessments for the events approved in 2017.
-Many of the GE applications now under EFSA's review are stacked traits that EFSA has already reviewed as single applications, and even with this hands-on experience, EFSA's regulatory review timelines continue to grow.
+Despite 25 years of history of safe use of GE products globally, and EFSA's extensive institutional record of regulating GE products, it took the organization an average of almost five years to deliver its safety assessments for the events approved in 2018, and more than four and a half years for the events approved in July 2019.
+In comparison to 2017, both EFSA and total approval timelines have somewhat improved in 2018.
+Provisional data for 2019 however show stagnation for EFSA and even an increase in total approval time.

 The very first step of applying for GE approval in the EU usually takes longer than six months.
 Applicants submit their GE dossier to EFSA and then wait a few months - even up to four years - for EFSA to review the application and perform a "completeness check."
-Upon successfully passing EFSA's dossier review, the six-month clock begins.
-EFSA working groups then review the dossier to undertake environmental, human and animal-health safety assessments; at any time they can "stop the clock" to ask the applicant to provide additional information - answers to questions and/or requests for additional studies.
-The EFSA clock is re-started when the applicant has submitted its responses or completed the studies requested.
+Upon successfully passing EFSA's "completeness check," the six-month clock begins.
+EFSA working groups then review the dossier to undertake environmental, human and animal-health safety assessments; at any time, the working groups can "stop the clock" to ask the applicant to provide additional information - answers to questions and/or requests for additional studies.
+The EFSA clock is restarted when the applicant has submitted its responses or completed the studies requested.
 Thus, EFSA may argue that they can meet the six-month timeframe, but this is because they have unlimited timeouts.
 There is no public record on the frequency of the timeouts, but the biotechnology advocacy organization EuropaBio estimates that between 2011 and 2013, EFSA stopped the clock around five times per dossier on average.
 Between 2015 and 2017, EFSA is believed to have stopped the process more than ten times for each dossier on average.
+Industry reports that the number of pauses for additional information has increased in the last two years.